How do I become a trooper?

 Enlistment into one of the Branches of the United States Military is also an option that may be considered.
 The training program that is experienced while attending the Ohio State Highway Patrol, although not exactly emulating military style “boot camps”, is a para-military academy teaching both core values and recognizing rank structure and protocol.
 Prior military experience can be beneficial in adjusting to the para-military atmosphere at the academy.

 It is also important to know that tuition reimbursement is available to all troopers who desire to further their education.
 The course of study must be through an institution that is authorized by the Ohio Board of regents or is accredited by the North Central Association of Colleges and Schools.
-Prior approval must be received before the start of the course and the course work must be job-related or related to a higher-level position within the Division.

 Does the Ohio State Highway Patrol offer a Ride-A-Long program?